-Open burning - The burning of unwanted materials such as paper, trees, brush, leaves, grass, and other debris where smoke and other emissions are released directly into the air without passing through a chimney or a stack.
+Open burning - The burning of unwanted materials such as paper, trees, brush, leaves, grass, and other debris where smoke and other emissions (pollutants) are released directly into the air.
+During open burning, air pollutants (which could be dangerous) do not pass through a chimney or a stack.
 Open burning also includes incineration devices that do not control the combustion air to maintain an adequate temperature and do not provide sufficient residence time for complete combustion.